thu-west/FBRW/README.md

 Code Contributors: Kaixin Liu

 If you have any questions, feel free to contact me.
-My emails is: lkx17@mails.tsinghua.edu.cn.
+My email is: lkx17@mails.tsinghua.edu.cn.

 Please cite our paper if you choose to use our code.